GenLayer Testing Suite Reference

 factory = get_contract_factory("MyContract")

-contract = factory.deploy(account=default_account)
+contract = factory.deploy(account=default_account)accounts

 List of account objects loaded from the current network config or pre-created test accounts.